-The following table presents the addresses, the square footage and primary use of the main facilities and other buildings of our Film Production & Audiovisual Services Business operations.
-No other single property currently used in our Film Production & Audiovisual Services Business operations exceeds 50,000 square feet.
+The following table presents the addresses, the square footage and primary use of the main facilities and other buildings of our film production and audiovisual services business operations.
+No other single property currently used in our film production and audiovisual services business operations exceeds 50,000 square feet.
+Unless stated otherwise, we own all of the properties listed below.

 Address Use of Property Floor Space Occupied (sq. ft.)
-Montréal, Québec 2170, Pierre-Dupuy Avenue and 1701-1777, Carrie-Derick Street Production studio 298,000 St-Hubert, Québec 4801, Leckie Street Production studio 114,000
+Montréal, Québec 2170, Pierre-Dupuy Avenue and 1701-1777, Carrie-Derick Street Production studio, office and technical spaces 298,000 St-Hubert, Québec 4801, Leckie Street Production studio, office and technical spaces 114,000